probabl-ai/skore/README.md

 #### With conda

-skore is available in `conda-forge` for local use:
+skore is available in `conda-forge` both for local and hub use:

 ```bash
 conda install conda-forge::skore
 ```

-It is not yet possible to interact with the skore hub when the skore is installed via conda.

 You can find information on the latest version [here](https://anaconda.org/conda-forge/skore).